 Sometimes, cleansing and exfoliating may be enough to loosen the plug and draw it out.
-But if the plug hardens, or it’s too deep to access, you may not be able to remove the blackhead on your own.
+But if the plug hardens, or it’s too deep to access, you might not be able to remove the blackhead on your own.

 Your first step should always be to cleanse your face.

-However, try to avoid over-cleansing.
+That said, try to avoid over-cleansing.
 This can dry out your skin and cause more dead skin cells and sebum to accumulate in your pores.

 The type of cleanser you use can also make a difference in blackhead removal and prevention.